Civil War token

 Civil War tokens are token coins that were privately minted and distributed in the United States between 1861 and 1864.
 They were used mainly in the Northeast and Midwest.
 The widespread use of the tokens was a result of the scarcity of government-issued cents during the Civil War.

 Civil War tokens became illegal after the United States Congress passed a law on April 22, 1864, prohibiting the issue of any one or two-cent coins, tokens or devices for use as currency.
 On June 8, 1864, an additional law was passed that forbade all private coinage.

-Civil War tokens are divided into three types—store cards, patriotic tokens, and sutler tokens.
+Civil War tokens are divided into three types: store cards, patriotic tokens, and sutler tokens.
 All three types were utilized as currency, and are differentiated by their designs.
-The collectible value of the tokens is determined chiefly by their rarity.
+The collectible value of the tokens is primarily determined by their condition and rarity.

 History

 By 1862, the second year of the Civil War, government-issued coinage began vanishing from circulation.
 American citizens hoarded all coins with gold and silver, and eventually began hoarding copper-nickel cents as well.
 This made it extremely difficult for businesses to conduct transactions.
 In response, many merchants turned to private minters to fill the void left by the hoarded coins.
 The first of these privately minted tokens appeared in the autumn of 1862, by H. A. Ratterman, in Cincinnati, Ohio.
 New York issues followed in the spring of 1863, first with Lindenmueller currency store card tokens issued by New York City barkeep Gustavus Lindenmueller and then with Knickerbocker currency patriotic tokens issued by William H. Bridgens.
 It is estimated that by 1864, there were 25,000,000 Civil War tokens (nearly all redeemable for one cent) in circulation, consisting of approximately 7,000–8,000 varieties.

-Lindenmueller currency, or "Lindenmueller tokens," are one of the best-known and commonly struck types were store cards.
-Lindenmueller had more than one million of his one-cent tokens struck and placed into circulation in 1863.
+Lindenmueller tokens are one of the best-known and commonly struck types.
+They served as store cards (advertisements) for Lindenmueller and he had more than one million of these one-cent tokens struck and placed into circulation in 1863.
 One of the common uses for the token was for streetcar fare.
 The Third Avenue Railroad company of New York, which had willingly accepted a large quantity of the Lindenmueller tokens in lieu of actual currency, asked Lindenmueller to redeem them.
 He refused, and the railroad had no legal recourse.
 Incidents such as these eventually forced the government to intervene.

+Government intervention

 On April 22, 1864, Congress enacted the Coinage Act of 1864.
 While the act is most remembered for the introduction of the phrase "In God We Trust" on the newly created two-cent piece, it also effectively ended the usage of Civil War tokens.
 In addition to authorizing the minting of the two-cent piece, the act changed the composition of the one-cent piece from a copper-nickel alloy (weighing 4.67 grams) to a lighter, less thick piece composed of 95% copper (weighing 3.11 grams).
 The new one-cent piece was much closer in weight to the Civil War tokens, and found greater acceptance among the public.